Saúl Hernández

 Saúl Alfonso Hernández Estrada (born January 15, 1964), is a Mexican musician, writer, poet, songwriter and the lead singer of Jaguares and Caifanes, two prominent Mexican rock en español bands.

 Biography

 Saúl Hernández was born in the Colonia Guerrero neighborhood of Mexico City on January 15, 1964.
 He lost his mother at a young age and he explained that this early confrontation with death became an inspiration for many of the songs he has written.
 His first band was Las Insólitas Imágenes de Aurora, the predecessor to Caifanes.

 Caifanes

 After the breakup of Las Insólitas Imágenes de Aurora, the group's demo was widely circulating in the Mexico City music scene.
-When Caifanes is formed, the initial lineup was Alfonso André in the drums, Sabo Romo in the bass and Diego Herrera in the keyboard.
-Alejandro Marcovich would eventually join the band in the lead guitar.
+When Caifanes was formed, the lineup consisted of Alfonso André on drums, Sabo Romo on bass and Diego Herrera on keyboard.
+Alejandro Marcovich would eventually join the band on lead guitar.
 The band made its first appearance on April 11, 1987 in a forum that would catapult new bands, Rockotitlán.
 The event was a huge success and it marked the beginning of Caifanes.